Proofs as Explanations: Short Certificates for Reliable Predictions: Introduction

 Explainable ML research largely focuses on decision trees or key predictive features.
 In these approaches, a certificate for an instance \( x \) corresponds to the root-to-leaf path of \( x \) in the tree.
 A widely studied method for explaining a black-box model \( f \) involves first learning a decision tree \( T \) that closely approximates \( f \).
 Once this surrogate decision tree \( T \) is obtained, a certificate for any instance \( x \) can be generated by retrieving its associated path in \( T \) \citep{NIPS1995_45f31d16, Breiman1996BORNAT, Zhou2016InterpretingMV}. \cite{blanc2021provablyefficientsuccinctprecise} proposed algorithms for implicitly learning the surrogate decision trees that approximate the target function, with provable performance guarantees under the uniform distribution. \cite{Ribeiro_Singh_Guestrin_2018} were the first to introduce certificates (which they term anchors) providing high precision by identifying a minimal set of rules that \emph{anchor} a prediction, ensuring that the output remains stable under small perturbations.
 They provide an efficient heuristic, based on greedy search, for finding such high-precision certificates. \cite{blanc2022query} investigates the minimum number of queries required to certify a monotone function's prediction at a given point.
 They define as certificate a subset of input coordinates such that fixing these guarantees the function's value remains unchanged; \cite{gupta2022optimalalgorithmcertifyingmonotone} further investigate this.
 There is also an increasing interest in hybrid models that are partially interpretable as studied by \cite{ferry2023learninghybridinterpretablemodels, pmlr-v237-frost24a}.

-Another related line of work considers guarantees in the face of instance-targeted data-poisoning attacks, first considered by \cite{10.1145/1128817.1128824}.
-Subsequent work by \cite{217486} and \cite{shafahi2018poisonfrogstargetedcleanlabel} demonstrated empirically that such attacks can be highly effective, even when the adversary only adds correctly-labeled data to the training set.
+Another related line of work considers learning guarantees in the face of malicious noise \citep{kearns1988learning,balcan2021noise}, such as the breakthrough work of \cite{awasthi2017power} on guarantees for learning linear separators under malicious noise, as well as work on instance-targeted data-poisoning attacks \citep{10.1145/1128817.1128824}. \cite{217486} and \cite{shafahi2018poisonfrogstargetedcleanlabel} demonstrated empirically that data-poisoning attacks can be highly effective, even when the adversary only adds correctly-labeled data to the training set.
 These targeted attacks have attracted attention in recent years due to their potential to compromise the trustworthiness of systems \citep{geiping2021witchesbrewindustrialscale, 6868201mozafari, chen2017targetedbackdoorattacksdeep}.

 A key concern here is: when can predictions be trusted under such attacks?
 Most theoretical work on this question has focused on certifying stability of predictions under small changes to the training set \citep{gao2021learning,levine2021deep}.
 However, recently, \cite{balcan2022robustly, balcan2023reliablelearningchallengingenvironments, blum2024regularized} consider certifying the actual correctness of predictions, under assumptions of realizability and bounded adversarial power.
 Our work can be viewed as studying the shortest \textit{proof} that can be provided for such a guarantee.